Šaleta Kordić

-Šaleta Kordić (Шалета Кордић; born 19 April 1993) is a Montenegrin professional footballer who plays as a striker for Montenegrin First League club Arsenal Tivat.
+Šaleta Kordić (Шалета Кордић; born 19 April 1993) is a Montenegrin professional footballer who plays as a striker for Montenegrin First League club Bokelj.

 Club career

 Born in Kotor, he played with the youth team of Grbalj where he played during the 2009-10 Montenegrin youth championship.
 After that season Vojvodina brought Šaleta to its youth team along with his brother Marko.
 During the winter break of the season 2011-12 he was promoted to the first team.
 In summer 2012 he was loaned to Montenegrin First League side Mladost Podgorica.

 After playing half a season in the First Macedonian Football League with Euromilk Gorno Lisiče, in summer 2014 he returned to Serbia this time to play with second tier side BSK Borča.
 On 5 June 2015, he returned to Vojvodina, signing a 3-year deal with the club.
 However, only few weeks later Šaleta terminated his contract with Vojvodina, and signed for Sutjeska Nikšić.
 After only one season, Kordić started his third spell at Vojvodina, signing a 2 1/2-year deal.
 However, only two months later, the contract was mutually terminated, and Kordić signed a one-year deal with Montenegrin side Zeta.

 In June 2021, he signed with Russian club Chayka Peschanokopskoye.
 On 2 July 2021, Russian Football Union decided to relegate Chayka from second-tier FNL back to the third-tier PFL for the 2021–22 season for fixing games in the 2018–19 season.
 As foreign players are not allowed to play in the PFL, that meant a release from his contract with Chayka.